 Odyssey Health, Inc. Provides a Year End Update on Company and Corporate Outlook for 2023

-/EIN News/ -- Las Vegas, Nevada, Dec.
-19, 2022 (GLOBE NEWSWIRE) -- Odyssey Health, Inc. (OTC: ODYY), f/k/a Odyssey Group International, Inc., a company focused on developing life-enhancing medical products, today presents a Company update and recap of its product development programs.
+Las Vegas, Nevada, Dec.
+19, 2022 (GLOBE NEWSWIRE) -- Odyssey Health, Inc. ODYY, f/k/a Odyssey Group International, Inc., a company focused on developing life-enhancing medical products, today presents a Company update and recap of its product development programs.

 The Company has medical products in development which it intends to move forward in their respective clinical programs with the goal of FDA submission and commercialization.